klauer/epics-sumo-mirror/doc/reference-sumo.rst

 OPTIONNAMES is an optional list of long option names.
 If OPTIONNAMES are specified, only options from this list are saved in the configuration file.

+.. _reference-sumo-config-new:

 config new DIRECTORY TEMPLATE
 :::::::::::::::::::::::::::::

 This command is used to create a new sumo directory with a new build directory and a new dependency database.

 It creates a new configuration for sumo.
 DIRECTORY must not yet exist and is created by this command.
 This command takes all settings and command line options but sets dbdir to DIRECTORY/database.
 It also sets builddir to DIRECTORY/build.
 TEMPLATE determines how the dependency databasse file is created.
 Currently 2 values are known:

 empty
   Create an empty dependency database.